Serial Experiments Lain

 Quick summary and important considerations

-This is a show about a girl who gets lost in a digital world after her friend dies.
-She starts to question what's real and who she really is, exploring a confusing online universe.
+This show is about a girl named Lain who gets lost in a digital world after a friend's death, making it hard to tell what's real and what's not.

 Content Warnings